 Gever Tulley is the founder of the Tinkering School.
 He explained in his TED Talk [see below] five dangerous things you should let your kids do and describes why a little danger and these fiver things are ultimately good for both kids and grownups:

 1. Play with fire.

 5. Break the Digital Millennium Copyright Act and drive a car.

 Being from the open water swimming world, we have our own open water swimming alternatives for Tulley’s land-based risky actions:

 3. Swim against a current.

-5. Paddle board and navigate for a swim buddy in the open water.
+5. Paddle board and navigate for a swim buddy in an open body of water.